hydepark/frisbee/index.md

 -   **Q**: I'm just here for the Summer.
 Is it ok that I join?

     **A**: Absolutely - also, you won't be alone.
 Lots of interns/summer students play with us just for the season.
 It's also a great way to meet people in Chicago.
+-   **Q**: I'm new to the game, and a bit anxious about jumping in.
+What should I do?

+    **A**: You should come.
+It's a very supportive group and we all started just like you.
+If you're scared then bring a friend at a similar skill level; the two of you can guard each other and you won't feel awkward at all.

 *Have a sense of style?
 Think you can improve this webpage?
 Please do!
 Fork us on [github](http://github.com/hydepark/frisbee)*